Jackie Robinson Park Playground

 Jackie Robinson Park

-Located on Reid Avenue between Chauncey and Marion Streets, this park honors Jackie Robinson (1919-1972), the first African-American Major League Baseball player.
+This playground honors former Dodger Jackie Robinson (1919-1972), the first African-American Major League Baseball player.
 Robinson was born in Cairo, Georgia, and raised in Pasadena, California.
 Robinson's athletic prowess became evident at the University of California, Los Angeles, where he became the first student to letter in four sports: baseball, basketball, football, and track.
 Robinson played professional football for the Los Angeles Bulldogs before serving in the army during World War II.

 Renowned as a top-notch second baseman and a fierce competitor, Robinson led the Dodgers to six World Series appearances.
 He retired in 1956 with a lifetime batting average of .311, and was inducted into the National Baseball Hall of Fame in 1962.
-Robinson then became involved with the Chock-Full-O' Nuts restaurant chain, as well as a number of black-owned community enterprises such as Freedom National Bank, which he co-founded.
+Robinson served as Vice President of Personnel for the Chock-Full-O' Nuts restaurant chain for several years, and was involved with a number of Black-owned community enterprises such as Freedom National Bank, which he co-founded.
 He also became active in the National Association for the Advancement of Colored People (NAACP), and served as a special advisor to New York Governor Nelson A. Rockefeller (1908-1979).
 Robinson died of a heart attack at his home in Greenwich, Connecticut in 1972.

 Directions to Jackie Robinson Park Playground